Disability Specific Resources

 - "Sensitivities to the proteins found in wheat(gluten) and dairy(casein).
 Persons with autism may show that they cannot completely break down these proteins and fragments of them get into the blood stream and central nervous system before being eliminated in the urine.
 These peptides (broken down products of proteins) are similar to opiates, such as morphine, and may be responsible for autistic behavior.
 This is a theory that this metabolic defect leads to the incomplete breakdown of gluten and casein proteins.
 If a gluten/casein free diet is suggested as a primary treatment for the symptoms of autism, it should be carefully monitored to ensure proper nutrition.
 This seems to be one of the safest and least invasive interventions available.
 Parents or adults should seek help and advice from dietitians with knowledge of this special diet, other parents, pediatricians and appropriate web sites to be sure that the child or adult will get proper amounts of calcium, Vitamin D and other vitamins, minerals and amino acids.
 People with autism have a difficult time giving up these foods, that may be limited and favored.
 Advocates of this diet recommend at least three months to see results."
 Reference: The many faces of autism: Can diet be a missing piece? by Judy Mayer-Kieckhefer, Outpost Exchange, August 28, 2006.

-Learn more about Autism Spectrum Disorders
+Learn more about Autism Spectrum Disorder/Neurodiversity

 Autism Resources Links is a large classified index of links to autism-related web sites.
 Included are web resources of all kinds including sites with information about various treatment options, sites dedicated to Aspergers, sites with accounts of the experiences of autistic people and their parents, autism organizations, and more.
 Frequently Asked Questions Memo (FAQ) includes a wealth of information and background material regarding autism contributed by people online.
 Includes definitions and descriptions of autism and Asperger's, a glossary of terms and acronyms, lists of related disorders, treatments, books, movies, history, organizations, initiatives, etc. Aimed at people who discover they need to know about autism, but valuable to all.
+Advice to parents who discover their child is autistic.
+A collection of messages from several parents on the AUTISM mailing list offering what they would have liked to have known when they found out their child was autistic.
+Includes recommendations of parents and other readers, books for children, for parents, for teachers, for professionals, accounts of autistic people, fiction including autistic people, and non-specifically-autism-related books that parents of autistic people have suggested as being helpful.

 References